vsirotin/digital-treasure-chest/projects/log4ts/README.md

 this.logger.error(...)
 ```

-Of course, it must be declared before doing this.
+Of course, it must be created before doing this.
 In our case, we should do it using the ILogger interface:
 ```
-logger : ILogger
+logger = LoggerFactory.getLogger('MyClass');
 ```

-This will allow you to replace one implementation with another later, if necessary, without rewriting the body of your class.

-Of course, in order for this to work, you need to have a class that implements the ILogger interface and bind an instance of that class to our logger element.
-The "main" class of our library, Log4ts, is well suited for this purpose.
+The parameter in this call means the id by which your logger will be searched for among its factory-created counterparts.
+In big application it is recomended (but not necessary) to use the path to your class in the project directory with source code for this purpose:

 ```
-logger = new Log4ts()
+logger = LoggerFactory.getLogger('shared/classes/MyClass');
 ```

 Unlike similar console calls, after the above method of creation, our class will output only calls from error and warn, and ignore the rest, for example debug.
 This solution seems to me more pragmatic if your project has many classes with built-in logging.
 But sometimes, especially at the development stage, you need to log not only information about errors and warnings, but also other information.